aafederation/mhd/content/MHD/Chinese American Planning Council.md

 transport_option = "Subway: D train to 9th Ave.
 Station"

 +++
-CPC is a social services organization that creates positive social change.
-We empower Asian American, immigrant, and low-income communities in New York City by ensuring they have equitable access to the resources and opportunities needed to thrive.
+Chinese-American Planning Council’s mission is to promote the social and economic empowerment of Chinese American, immigrant, and low-income communities.